-Young people are involved in the discussion and formulation of their own PLPs and are shown how to understand their content and outcomes.
+Young people are involved in the discussion and formulation of their own PLPs and are helped to understand their content and outcomes.
 Young people are encouraged to attend all internal personalised planning meetings, EHCP's, Care Plans and visits by their Social Worker.
-Families are consulted with and involved in key decisions where appropriate.
+Families are consulted and involved in key decisions as appropriate.
 At Learn@ MAT we follow a Person Centered Approach, thus allowing the young person to feel a sense of maturity and empowerment throughout these meetings.